pavlin-policar/openTSNE/README.md

 embedding = tsne.fit(x)
 ```

-There are some key differences from scikit-learn.
-Scikit-learn offers tSNE optimization in two phases: the early exaggerated and normal regime, and therefore the number of iterations for the normal regime is `n_iter` - `early_exaggeration_iter`.
-Our interface does not do this but actually runs the number of iterations in the provided regime.
-This implementation also offers a `late_exaggeration` regime that runs after the normal regime.
-This is optional and sometimes improves separation of clusters, since the attractive forces are scaled up.
+There are two parameters which greatly impact the runtime:
+1. `neighbors` controls nearest neighbor search.
+If our data are small, `exact` is the better choice. `exact` uses scikit-learn's KD trees.
+For larger data, approximate search can be orders of magnitude faster.
+This is selected with `approx`.
+Nearest neighbor search is performed only once at the beginning of the optmization, but can dominate runtime on large data sets, therefore this must be properly chosen.
+2. `negative_gradient_method` controls which approximation technique to use to approximate gradients.
+Gradients are computed at each step of the optimization.
+Van Der Maaten [2] proposed using the Barnes-Hut tree approximation and this has be the de-facto standard in most tSNE implementations.
+This can be selected by passing `bh`.
+Asymptotically, this scales as O(n log n) in the number of points works well for up to 10,000 samples.
+More recently, Linderman et al. [3] developed another approximation using interpolation which scales linearly in the number of points O(n).
+This can be selected by passing `fft`.
+There is a fair bit of overhead to this method, making it substantially slower than Barnes-Hut for small numbers of points, but is very fast for larger data sets.

+tSNE optimization is typically run in two phases.
+The first phase is called the *early exaggeration* phase.
+In this phase, we exaggerate how close similar points should be to allow for better grouping and correct for bad initializations.
+The second phase runs tSNE optimization with no exaggeration.
+Theoretically, we could pick and choose these as many times and in whatever way we want.
+Linderman et al. [3] recently propose running another exaggerated phase after the normal phase so the clusters are more tightly packed.

-Another key difference is that we return a `TSNEEmbedding` instance.
-This acts as a regular numpy array, and can be used as such, but can be used further on for adding new points to the embedding, as described later on.
-The instance also contains the KL divergence and the pBIC as attributes, as opposed to scikit-learn, which stores these attributes on the TSNE fitter itself.
-This allows us to reuse the fitter for multiple embeddings while still having access to the embedding error.
+Our `tsne` object acts as a fitter instance, and returns a `TSNEEmbedding` instance.
+This acts as a regular numpy array, and can be used as such, but can be further optimized if we see fit or can be used for adding new points to the embedding.

 We don't log any progress by default, but provide callbacks that can be run at any interval of the optimization process.
 A simple logger is provided as an example.